Kurdyka-Lojasiewicz Property of Zero-Norm Composite Functions: Notation and Preliminaries

-First we provide the generalized subdifferentials of the zero-norm function.
-Its regular and limiting subdifferentials were given in \cite{Le13}.
-Here we supplement the horizon subdifferential, which along with the result of \cite{Le13} implies that the zero-norm function is regular. \begin{lemma} Let $h(x)=\nu\|x\|_0$ for $x\in\mathbb{R}^p$.
-Consider an arbitrary point $\overline{x}\in\mathbb{R}^p$.
+First we provide the generalized subdifferentials of the zero-norm.
+Its (regular) subdifferentials are seen in \cite{Le13}.
+Here we supplement its horizon subdifferential, which along with the result of \cite{Le13} implies its regularity. \begin{lemma} Let $h(x)=\nu\|x\|_0$ for $x\in\mathbb{R}^p$.
+Fix an arbitrary $\overline{x}\in\mathbb{R}^p$.
 Then,